 3000 PSI vs 4500 PSI Paintball Tanks

-Not all paintball tanks are created equal, there are different brands, varying volumes and also different maximum pressures they can hold 3000 PSI or 4500 PSI.
+Not all compressed air tanks are created equal, there are different brands, varying volumes and also different maximum pressures they can hold 3000 PSI or 4500 PSI.

 Today paintball tanks are made from two different materials aluminum and carbon fiber.
 Aluminum compressed air (HPA) tanks are normally the budget option and start at are $50 like some of the tanks below, normal these are easy to spot because they are flat bottom and stand up.
 In the paintball industry aluminum compressed air paintball tanks are always 3000 PSI.